Recognition of same-sex unions in Palau: Background

-Marriage (chebechiil) in Palau traditionally followed a matrilineal system and was marked by formal exchange of prescribed foods and wealth between the spouses' clans.
-Historically, marriages were arranged, but today individuals may choose their own partners.
+Traditional Palauan marriages (chebechiil) were matrilineal, exogamous and arranged by the clan, but today individuals may choose their own partners.
+Chiefs played an important role in negotiating the unions, which were marked by formal exchange of prescribed foods and wealth between the spouses.
 Concubinage (klumengelungel) was also recognized as an institutionalized practice, despite attempts by Spanish and German authorities to discourage it during colonization.
 Additionally, Christianity was introduced to Palau during the colonial period, shaping societal and cultural perceptions on family and homosexuality.
 Anal intercourse between men became illegal under colonial law during this time.
 The law was repealed with the enactment of a new penal code in 2014.
 Nevertheless, society generally does not accept same-sex relationships, and LGBT people continue to experience social marginalisation and discrimination today.

 It is unknown whether Palauan society historically recognised a third gender structure, as seen in other Micronesian cultures such as Chuuk.
 The contemporary word for a "homosexual" is mengol a otaor, which may be viewed as derogatory, based on the word for "concubine" mengol.